murphycj/AGFusion/README.md

 ### Input from fusion-finding algorithms

 You can provide as input output files from fusion-finding algorithms.
 Currently available algorithms are: FusionCatcher, TopHat-Fusion, and STAR-Fusion.
-Below is an example from FusionCatcher output.
+Below is an example for FusionCatcher.

 ```
 agfusion batch \